-This course is designed to assist those students that have passed Algebra 1 but have not been successful on the End of Course Assessment.
-This course will review the topics of Algebra 1 with a special emphasis linear equations and inequalities, sketching and interpreting graphs, systems of linear equations, polynomials, and quadratic equations.
-Successfully completing Math Basic Skills will count as one of the steps, if the student finds it necessary to ask the State for a waiver.
-This course will receive one credit per semester, but the credit will not count toward the Math requirements for a high school diploma.
-This course may be taken for credit again to satisfy the guidelines for a waiver, if the student is not successful on the ECA retest.
+Grade Level: 10-12 This course is designed to assist those students that have passed Algebra 1 but have not Course #: 0500MB been successful on the End of Course Assessment.
+This course will review the topics of Length: 1 Semester Algebra 1 with a special emphasis linear equations and inequalities, sketching and Credit(s): One interpreting graphs, systems of linear equations, polynomials, and quadratic equations.
+Diploma: General, Core 40, Successfully completing Math Basic Skills will count as one of the steps, if the student finds Academic Honors, Technical it necessary to ask the State for a waiver.
+This course will receive one credit per semester, Honors but the credit will not count toward the Math requirements for a high school diploma.
+This course may be taken for credit again to satisfy the guidelines for a waiver, if the student is Prerequisite: Students may be not successful on the ECA retest. recommended by middle school teacher or have failed the Math portion of the ISTEP+ Graduation Exam.